deanh/twigger/README.txt

 == FEATURES/PROBLEMS:

-Relies on Pligger
+Relies on Pligg

 == REQUIREMENTS:

-A Pligger database on the localhost
+A Pligg database on the localhost

 == INSTALL: